A dynamical approach to sampling and interpolation in unimodular groups: Introduction

-We give some details on the proof of \Cref{thm:necessary_conditions}.
-Let us again compare to the case of a lattice $\Gamma \subseteq G$.
-As shown in \cite{Rova22}, compare also \cite{Ja05}, one can prove a density theorem for lattices in two steps: First, one deduces a relation between the frame bounds of a set of sampling, the covolume of $\Gamma$, and the critical density.
+The proof of \Cref{thm:necessary_conditions} is inspired by the proof of the lattice density theorem for coherent systems given in \cite{Rova22}, compare also \cite{Ja05}.
+This proof works in two steps: First, one deduces a relation between the frame bounds of a set of sampling, the covolume of $\Gamma$, and the critical density.
 This is done by first noting that the frame property passes to all left translates of $\Gamma$ and then integrating the frame inequalities over $G/\Gamma$.
 The second step is to prove that one can always pass from a frame to an associated Parseval frame (i.e.,\ with frame bounds $A=B=1$) of the same form, which in the lattice case follows from the fact that the frame operator commutes with the (projective) left regular representation of $\Gamma$ as an abstract group.
 Combined with step 1, one can deduce the necessary density conditions.

 We will generalize this proof strategy to non-uniform point sets and follow the same overall two-step procedure.
 In the first step, we integrate the frame bounds over the punctured hull $\phull{\Lambda}$ with respect to an invariant measure.
-This requires a stability result for frames over limits of point sets in the Chabauty--Fell topology, much like the weak limits of Beurling \cite{Be89}, see \Cref{subsec:sampling_interplation}.
+This requires a stability result for frames over limits of point sets in the Chabauty--Fell topology analogous to the weak limits of Beurling \cite{Be89}.
 The proof strategies are similar to the analogous results for Gabor frames \cite{He08,RaSt95}.
 The second step is more subtle as one needs a replacement for the left regular representation of lattices.
-One of the main conceptual tools of the paper to handle this are the notions of frame and Riesz vectors for groupoid representations.
+One of the main conceptual tools of the paper to handle this are the notions of frame and Riesz vectors for groupoid representations which we introduce in \Cref{subsec:frame_vectors}.
 Specifically, we show that $\Lambda$ is a set of sampling (resp.\ interpolation) if and only if the associated kernel function $k_e$ is a frame vector (resp.\ Riesz vector) for an associated representation of a groupoid $\deloid{\Lambda}$.
 Passing to the associated Parseval frame gives a new frame vector for this groupoid representation, which is a consequence of the fact that the associated frame vector commutes with the left regular representation of the groupoid $\deloid{\Lambda}$.